 In the spring of 2012, 2015, 2018 and 2022 he assisted with the media relations efforts for the First and Second Round games of the NCAA Division I Men’s Basketball Championships, hosted by Duquesne University at the PPG Paints Arena.
 He also assisted in the spring of 2007 and 2010 with the media relations efforts for the First and Second Round games of the NCAA Division I Women’s Basketball Championships, hosted by the University of Pittsburgh at the Petersen Events Center.
 Other accomplishments of Fisher’s include a statistician for nine years at the Erie McDonald’s Classic, regarded as one of the top four team high school tournaments in the country, and a statistician for an NFL exhibition game in July of 2001 at Edinboro University.
 He has also worked as a statistician for Comcast Cable and Root Sports Pittsburgh sporting events.

 In June 2012, Fisher was the co-host of the Eastern College Athletic Conference Sports Information Directors Association (ECAC-SIDA) Workshop at the Renaissance Hotel in Pittsburgh, now known as Eastern Athletic Communications Association (EAST-COMM).
-He is a member of the College Sports Information Directors of America (CoSIDA) as well as a member of EAST-COMM where he served on the executive board for five years.
+He is a member of the College Sports Communicators (CSC), formally College Sports Information Directors of America (CoSIDA), as well as a member of EAST-COMM where he served on the executive board for five years.
 Fisher held the position of Past President in 2017-18, President in 2016-17, First Vice-President in 2015-16, Second Vice-President in 2014-15, and was the College Division Representative in 2013-14.

-Fisher, originally from Pittsburgh, resides in Kennedy Township with his wife Tara and their 15-year old daughter Alivia and 13-year old twin daughters Alaina and Amaya.
+Fisher, originally from Pittsburgh, resides in Kennedy Township with his wife Tara and their 16-year old daughter Alivia and 14-year old twin daughters Alaina and Amaya.